pylint-dev/astroid/doc/source/inference.rst

 API documentation
 =================

-Here is the annotaded API documentation extracted from the source code of the :mod:`inference`.
+Here is the annotated API documentation extracted from the source code of the :mod:`inference`.

 .. todo:: actually annotate the doc to structure its approach